SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

-\textbf{Training samples with useful statements and expressions.} Project-specific training enables the neural model to learn from many statements appearing in the version used for generating samples with perturbation.
-As a result, this increases the probability to output a correct patch, when the bug needs to use existing statements and expressions.
-In particular, the neural network is able to reuse the learned statements similar to the buggy code under repair, that were present in self-supervision project-specific training samples.

-Let us take a look at the patch generated for bug \textit{Math-41} in \autoref{lst:math41}, which is identical to the human-written patch.
-Fixing this bug needs to modify two statements inside the for-loop expression: first, to update the initialization value of i from \textit{0} to \textit{begin}; second, to update the loop condition by replacing \textit{weights.length} to \textit{begin+length}.
-Fixing this bug is non-trivial, because it requires selecting the correct tokens and correctly updating two statements in a single fix attempt.

-By analyzing the self-supervised training samples, we see that the same for-loop statements appear 227 times in the training samples.
-Those statements are learned by perturbing class \textit{Skewness}, which is different from the buggy class under repair (\textit{Variance}).
-In other words, \approach is able to learn to reuse this code thanks to self-supervision on project-specific training.

-Notably, the version of project Math used for self-supervised training was from 2006-06-05, and the bug \textit{Math-41} was being fixed on 2011-11-30.
-Despite learning on a five years old version, \approach captures valuable information in the project-specific samples and makes a valuable contribution for a new and unseen bug appearing five years after.
-This clearly shows that \approach succeeds in using some historical information for capturing project-specific knowledge in the neural network.
+\textbf{Project-specific training samples with reusable statements and expressions.} \autoref{lst:math41} gives a \approach's patch for bug \texttt{Math-41}, which is identical to the human-written patch.
+This bug is only repaired by including training samples from the project under repair, here \texttt{Math}.
+Fixing this bug is non-trivial, because it requires correctly updating the initialization value of \texttt{i} from \texttt{0} to \texttt{begin}, and correctly updating \texttt{weights.length} to \texttt{begin+length}, in a single fixing attempt.
+By analyzing the project-specific training samples, we see that the same fixing for-loop statement (in green) appears over 300 times.
+Notably, the version of project \texttt{Math} used for self-supervised training was from \texttt{2006-06-05}, and the bug \texttt{Math-41} was being fixed on \texttt{2011-11-30}.
+Despite learning on a five years old version, \approach captures valuable information from the project-specific training samples and makes a valuable contribution to a new and unseen bug appearing five years after.
+This clearly shows that \approach succeeds in capturing project-specific knowledge in the neural network.

-The effectiveness improvement thanks to project-specific training does not happen for all projects.
-For example, the results for projects Mockito and Time are the same.
-After manual analysis, we found that this is because none of the bugs for those projects use project-specific types or methods.
+\textbf{Project-specific training samples enable learning semantic relationship between unique tokens.} A past version not only enables the neural model to learn to use unique fixing tokens, it also enables the network to capture their semantic relationships.
+For example, \autoref{lst-closure57} shows a bug from \texttt{Closure-57} only repaired by \approach in the literature.
+In this bug, there is no identical fixing expression \texttt{target.getType()==Token.STRING} in the training samples.
+Yet, the two project-specific tokens \texttt{target.getType()} and \texttt{Token.STRING} separately appear in the training samples. \approach learns to repair the bug with the semantic relationship (co-occurrence) of these expressions based on unique tokens.
+This bug is only repaired by including project-specific training samples.